 These healthy fritters are gluten free, dairy free and full of healthy wholefoods

 I love to make a big batch of these on the weekend to enjoy over a few days or to cover me for lunches for the week.
+Other awesome favourites that work well for lunches is this Slow Cooked Pulled Chicken or even making a big batch of Healthy Ground Beef.

 WHY YOU WILL LOVE THIS RECIPE